How to Interface a PIR Motion Sensor With Raspberry Pi GPIO

-This tutorial, based on the latest Raspberry Pi B+/model 2, will show you to interface a PIR motion sensor with the Raspberry Pi.
-And also guides you to use the GPIO pins on it.
-The GPIO pins on the raspberry pi are critical when it comes to making a hardware project.
+This tutorial will show you to interface a PIR motion sensor with the Raspberry Pi and how to use the GPIO pins on it.
+The GPIO pins on the Raspberry Pi are critical when it comes to making a hardware project.
 May it be a robot, home automation system, or whatever crazy creation you come up with.
-In all these cases you will have to use the GPIO (General Purpose Input/Output) pins of the raspberry pi.
-With this simple tutorial, you will be able to learn to control the output on the GPIO pins.
-And also read inputs through it.
-Moreover, you will get to read the output from a PIR motion sensor and also write a simple code to blink an LED.
+In all these cases you will have to use the GPIO (General Purpose Input/Output) pins on the Raspberry Pi.
+With this simple tutorial, you will be able to learn how to control the output on the GPIO pins. and read inputs through them.
+Moreover, you will get to read the output from a PIR motion sensor and write a simple code to blink an LED.
 If you’re not familiar with the Rasbperry Pi terminal, check out this tutorial on Basic Linux Commands.
 If you are a true beginner, you can always use our free eBook on Raspberry Pi and Arduino to get started from step 0.
-So gear up and get ready to have fun with the Raspberry Pi GPIO s :)
+So gear up and get ready to have some fun with the Raspberry Pi GPIOs!

 - Raspberry Pi B/B+ or 2 and basic peripherals: SD card, keyboard, mouse, etc. (This should work on Raspberry Pi 3 as well)